jacobjeffrey/tmdb-analytics/README.md

 **1. Data Ingestion (Python → CSV → PostgreSQL)**

 Fetch data from TMDB API endpoints (movies, credits, people, genres, etc.) and save to local CSV files first.
-I cache to CSV so I can explore the data in Jupyter and explore the output and do quick validation checks.
+I cached to CSV so I can explore the output in Jupyter to do quick EDA and validation without having to repeatedly make calls.

 The extraction uses async requests to handle tens of thousands of records efficiently while respecting TMDB's rate limit (~40 requests per second).
 Added retry logic with exponential backoff for timeouts and network hiccups.
+Implemented with asyncio/ahttp and tenacity.

 Once validated, CSV files are bulk-loaded into Postgres raw tables.